fbpx

 Northern Lights Hotel in Sweden: Located in Swedish Lapland Arctic Bath is a floating hotel and spa on the Lule River.
 All of the guest rooms have been designed using natural and sustainable materials like leather, wood, and stone and guests stay cozy in rooms equipped with heated floors and a pellet stove.
 Visit the spa for a Swedish Massage and don’t forget to take part in the traditional open-air cold bath.
 The on-site restaurant also lives up to the adventure experience with a local, sustainable, chef planned seasonal menu.
 We also recommend the IceHotel and Tree Hotel.

-Best Places to see the Northern Lights norway
+Best Places to See the Northern Lights in Norway

 With its scenic fjords, endless hiking trails, abundant wildlife, hundreds of miles of coastline dotted with brightly colored traditional fishing towns, and medieval stave churches – Norway looks like the pages of a fairytale storybook.
 Although much of the country lies above the Arctic Circle the climate is surprisingly mild and beyond it being a nature lover’s paradise, the capital city of Oslo is an exciting mix of past and present.